 Divorce for those with High Net Worth or Complex Issues

-Divorce for those with high net worth or divorces that have complex issues require skilled attorneys with the experience to navigate through the unique challenges that come with high net worth divorces.
-A divorce that includes a substantial amount of assets, family owned businesses, large estates, or divorces in which one or both spouses have a high net worth are considered to be complex.
+Divorces involving high net worth individuals and complex financial and legal issues require skilled attorneys with the experience and knowledge to navigate the unique challenges presented by these cases.
+A divorce that includes a substantial amount of assets, a family-owned businesses, large estates, or real property assets owned by one party before the marriage are generally considered to be complex.

 If you want to file for divorce in Nevada, you or your spouse must reside in Nevada for the six (6) weeks leading up until the filing of the Complaint for Divorce.
 The court may ask you or your spouse to prove your residency with corroborating documentation as well.

-This six (6) week requirement is often times abused by individuals from other States with stricter divorce laws.
+This six (6) week requirement is often exploited by individuals from other states with stricter divorce laws.
 It is not unusual for an individual to come to Nevada and set up a sham residence in an attempt to meet the residency requirements to obtain a divorce.
 For these reasons, Nevada courts will often scrutinize the residency requirements more than other state courts might.

 If such jurisdictional conflicts exist, it is crucial that you consult with an attorney immediately.
-Failure to raise jurisdictional objections prior to responding to a Complaint for Divorce, or appearing in Court, may result in you being subject to the jurisdiction of the Court regardless of such jurisdictional defenses depending upon the circumstances of your case.
+Failure to raise jurisdictional objections prior to responding to a Complaint for Divorce, or appearing in court, may result in you being subject to the jurisdiction of the court regardless of these jurisdictional defenses.

 Jones & LoBello will advise you in advance as to the potential pitfalls and perils that you face, and will utilize our years of experience in the field of Family Law to protect both your assets and interest.

-Nevada is a no-fault divorce state, meaning the person asking for a divorce does not need to prove anything went wrong.
-The person asking for divorce only needs to claim that they no longer get along with their partner based on “irreconcilable differences.”
+Nevada is a no-fault divorce state, meaning that it is immaterial what or who caused the divorce.
+The party requesting divorce only needs to claim that they no longer get along with their partner based on “irreconcilable differences.”

 There are other grounds for divorce, like insanity, that are not used very often.
-A judge is likely to grant a divorce if you simply claim that you can no longer live together as a married couple and that there is no chance of reconciliation.
+A judge is almost certain to grant a divorce if you simply claim that you can no longer live together as a married couple and that there is no chance of reconciliation.

-For this reason, we encourage our clients to focus their energies on other areas, rather than focusing on establishing blame for the failed marriage.
-Once clients re-focus their energy, the legal matters can be readily addressed.
+For these reasons, we encourage our clients to focus their energies on other areas, rather than focusing on establishing blame for the failed marriage.
+Once clients re-focus their energy, the legal and financial matters can be addressed effectively.

-Should you and your spouse have any disagreement on any terms of the divorce, you, or your spouse can file a complaint for divorce.
-The first person to file is the "plaintiff", but if you are responding to a complaint that has been filed, you will be the "defendant."
-There are advantages and disadvantages to being the plaintiff.
-If you file a complaint, your spouse will have the opportunity to file an answer and counterclaim to anything you filed.
+Should you and your spouse have any disagreement on any terms of the divorce, either of you may file a Complaint for Divorce.
+The first person to file is the “Plaintiff.”
+If you are responding to a complaint that has been filed, you will be the “Defendant.”
+There are advantages and disadvantages to being the Plaintiff.
+If you file a Complaint, your spouse will have the opportunity to file an answer and counterclaim to anything you filed.
 Alternatively, if your spouse filed first, you will have the opportunity to respond.

-If either of you fails to respond, the divorce will be considered uncontested. even if only one of you signed the divorce papers.
+If the Defendant fails to respond to the Complaint, the divorce will be considered uncontested, even if only one of you signed the divorce papers.

 Related article: 9 Noteworthy Divorce Laws in Nevada

 There is no set formula for alimony in Nevada.
-The Court’s decision regarding alimony is discretionary, so, at the beginning of a case, it is difficult to give specific answers as to what the monthly spousal support amount might be.
+The court’s decision regarding alimony is discretionary, so, at the beginning of a case, it is difficult to give specific answers as to what the monthly spousal support amount might be.
 There are a number of different factors for the court to consider and there are also varying tendencies among the individual judges in the Eighth Judicial District Court.

-Generally, a marriage of five years or more in which one party earns significantly more than the other does, results in an alimony award.
-The amount and the duration depend on the Judge as well as dozens of other factors.
-If you have questions regarding whether or not alimony would be awarded and the specific amount that could be anticipated, our attorneys can advise based upon their experiences with any individual Judge on similar facts.
+Generally, a marriage of five years or more in which one party earns significantly more than the other will result in an alimony award.
+The amount and the duration depend on the judge as well a number of other factors, such as the following:

-- Duration of the marriage and the lifestyle shared by the parties during the marriage.
+- The standard of living shared by the parties during the marriage;

-- The need for financial support and the ability to pay support.
+- Each party’s need or ability to pay support.

 Related article: Modification of Alimony in Nevada: Law and Reality